ronniedroid/ergomina-firmware/README.md

-# Iris-RP2040
+# Ergomina-firmware
-A handwired Iris split keyboard using the Raspberry Pi Pico
+kmk firmware files for the 40 key ergomina keyboard.